ghoti57/evofw3/README.md

 The code supports 16MHZ atmega328 and 8/16 MHz atmega32u4 platforms.
 The atmega328 uses a SW Uart to interface to the cc1101 while the atmega32u4 uses a HW Uart.

+**While evofw3 supports the 16MHz atmega328 the receive performance of the atmega32u4 is siginifacntly better.**

 **evofw3** is currently constructed to be built and be programmed with the Arduino GUI.
 In order to support different platforms it is necessary to use custom board definitions.